xcart/xcart-docs/_pages/kb_en/look_and_feel/removing_the_powered_by_notice.md

    * Check the results in the front end.
      ![no-powered-by.png]({{site.baseurl}}/attachments/ref_o5oJ0AFO/no-powered-by.png)

-2. From the customer the storefront using the {% link "Webmaster Mode" ref_1gdpZJ44 %} facilities:
+2. From the customer storefront using the {% link "Webmaster Mode" ref_1gdpZJ44 %} facilities:

    * Open the storefront when logged in with an admin account and click the Webmaster mode gear at the bottom of the page:
      ![gear.png]({{site.baseurl}}/attachments/ref_o5oJ0AFO/gear.png)